mate-academy/py-bomberman-one/README.md

 Use `pygame.sprite.spritecollideany` with the player and walls group to check if the player is colliding with any sprite in that group.
 (If after `self.rect.move_ip` player starts colliding - just move it back).
 [Collision detection](https://realpython.com/pygame-a-primer/#collision-detection)
-4. Player should plant Bomb when the user presses space button.
-Bomb is another Sprite.
-The bomb should be planted on a current player's coordinates.
+4. Player should plant the bomb when the user presses the space button.
+Implement class `Bomb` that should be a sprite.
+Bomb should be planted on the current player's coordinates.
 But the player cannot walk over the bomb, think about how the player gets off the bomb after the planting.
-5. Player cannot put bomb if less than 1 second has passed from last planting (that is all so far, the bomb will explode later).
+5. Player cannot put bomb if less than 1 second has passed from last planting (the logic of the explosion you will implement later).
 There are `60` frames per second.
 You can store timeout in the attribute and reduce it in `update` method.
 6. Replace simple colored rectangles with images given in `"app/images/`.
 Use `pygame.image.load("source.png").convert_alpha()` instead of `Surface`.
 The player